bunzosteele/dbs-lc/README.md

 ### Prepare the JSON files

-The following files in the repo root need to be populated before seeding:
+The following files in the `/data` subdirectory need to be populated before seeding:

 | File | What it contains | How to populate |
 |---|---|---|